Teaching Magnetism with Bivectors: Essential intuition: the magnetic field of a current loop

-The example of a square current loop in Figure~\ref{fig:SquareLoopMagFields} displays an essential piece of intuition: the bivector magnetic field $\bivec{b}$ produced within an isolated (planar) current loop always has the same orientation as the flow of current around the loop.
-Not only that, but at points inside the loop each straight wire segment's individual contribution to the field has that same orientation.
+The example of a square current loop in Fig.~\ref{fig:SquareLoopMagFields} displays an essential piece of intuition: the bivector magnetic field $\bivec{b}$ produced within an isolated (planar) current loop always has the same orientation as the flow of current around the loop.
+At points inside the loop, the contributions from each individual straight wire segment also have that same orientation.

-This second observation is enough to determine the attitude and orientation of a straight wire's field contribution at \emph{any} point: just picture that wire as if it were one edge of an imagined larger tilted (planar) loop encircling the measurement point.
-Then the field tile must be tilted to match.
-For example, on the right of Figure~\ref{fig:SquareLoopMagFields}, the contribution of wire~4 at a point above the loop is represented as a tile tilted down toward its source wire.
-We might imagine the flow of current ``dragging'' the near side of the tile to rotate in its plane.
+This second observation is enough to determine the attitude and orientation of a straight wire's field contribution at \emph{any} point: just picture that wire as one edge of an imaginary (planar) loop encircling the measurement point.
+Then the field tile must be tilted so that it lies in the plane formed by the measurement point and the wire segment.
+For example, in Fig.~\ref{fig:SquareLoopMagFields}, the tile representing the contribution of wire~4 at a point above the loop is tilted down toward its source wire.
+The direction of the tile's orientation along the edge nearest the wire matches the direction of current flow.

-Like vectors, bivectors can be quantitatively described by their coordinate components, as illustrated in Figure~\ref{fig:tileProjections}.
-Because tiles are two-dimensional those components correspond to coordinate \emph{planes} (each specified by two coordinate labels).
-For example, the magnitude of the component $b_{xy}$ is the tile's projected area on the $xy$ plane, and that component is positive because the projection's orientation matches the direction that rotates $x$ toward $y$.
-But since this is opposite the direction that rotates $y$ into $x$, we say that $b_{yx} = -b_{xy}$: the component labels are antisymmetric.
-A component with a repeated label like $b_{xx}$ does not specify a plane, so we treat these as zero.
+Like vectors, bivectors can be quantitatively described by their coordinate components, as illustrated in Fig.~\ref{fig:tileProjections}.
+Because tiles are two-dimensional those components correspond to \emph{planes} (each specified by two coordinate labels).
+For example, the magnitude of the component $b_{xy}$ is the area of the tile's projection on the $xy$ plane; the sign of that component is defined to be positive because the projection's orientation matches rotation of $x$ toward $y$.
+But since this is opposite the rotation of $y$ into $x$, we say that $b_{yx} = -b_{xy}$: the component labels are antisymmetric.
+Any component with a repeated label (like $b_{xx}$) is zero: it does not specify a plane.

-Thus, specifying the three components $b_{xy}$, $b_{yz}$, and $b_{zx}$ is enough to uniquely specify the bivector.
-(We have arbitrarily chosen to label the three coordinate pairs in cyclic order.)
+Thus, specifying $b_{xy}$, $b_{yz}$, and $b_{zx}$ is enough to uniquely determine the bivector.
+(We have arbitrarily chosen to label these three coordinate pairs in cyclic order.)
 Even though they label areas rather than lengths, these components combine according to the Pythagorean theorem to give the bivector's overall magnitude:\cite{Conant:1974gp}